 By Fayrene Sherritt

-The Hope Christian Church held the last community breakfast April 30.
-The breakfast will begin again in September.
-The breakfast has become a popular Wednesday event for many Hope residents.
-The Food Bank is open Wednesdays 10 a.m. to 11 a.m.
+Doors of the Hope Christian Church open every Wed. morning at 8:00 a.m. for coffee and breakfast is served to 10 a.m.
+All are welcome to come for a free breakfast.
+Following breakfast, the Food Bank is open Wed.
+10 a.m. to 11 a.m.
 Any folks needing to take advantage of the food pantry, outside the regular hours, please contact Burgins at 782-1002.